bduff9/gulp-javac/readme.md

 Module-level flag for tracing.
 Set to `true` to enable trace output.
 This is useful when trying to diagnose a problem with compilation, or when developing the library.

+This can be enabled per-run by passing a `--gulp-javac.trace` flag to `gulp`.

 ## License